 - Bake about 20 – 30 minutes until pastry is golden brown and custard is firm.
 Cool on a wire rack.

-- Finish by slicing the strawberries very thin and place in the center of each pastry, keeping the shape of the strawberry.
+- Slice the strawberries very thin and place in the center of each pastry, keeping the shape of the strawberry.
 Fan the thin slices across the top of the cooled custard.
-Brush a little strawberry jam glaze across the tops of the strawberries.
-An added dusting of confectioner’s sugar can be added just before serving.
+Mix strawberry jam and rum together and brush a little across the tops of the strawberries.
+A dusting of powdered sugar can be added just before serving.

 What an over the top elegant yummy tart!
 I love these.. they look pretty easy to make too ! 🙂

 These tarts look wonderful, Robin!
 And that creamy coconut… Yum!